How to Fix Constant Buffering on Disney Plus

 The more common culprit of buffering is a weak or intermittent internet connection.
 Streaming content takes a lot of bandwidth, and buffering happens when the data experiences interruptions.

 The official Disney Plus recommended internet speed is 5.0 Mbps if you want your content streamed in high definition (720p or 1080p) or 25 Mbps if you want to stream in 4k Ultra HD.
 This is the bare minimum though, and you should probably have even higher speeds for the best performance.

-To confirm that the internet is causing your buffering issues it’s best to run a speed test.
-To check your internet connection you can use the Speed Test website to determine your download and upload speeds.
-Not only will a speed test tell you the download and upload speeds, it’ll also show you if you’re experiencing intermittent data loss (the connection is going in and out).
+It’s best to run a speed test to confirm that the internet is causing your buffering issues.
+You can use the Speed Test website to determine your download and upload speeds to check your internet connection.
+Not only will a speed test tell you the download and upload speeds, but it’ll also show you if you’re experiencing intermittent data loss (the connection is going in and out).

-If the speed test determins there’s an issue with your internet connection you aren’t wholly out of luck.
+If the speed test determines there’s an issue with your internet connection, you aren’t wholly out of luck.
 Here’s what to do about a poor internet connection:

-- Restart your router – If you typically have enough bandwidth to support streaming but it isn’t working properly right now, unplug your router and wait 30 seconds.
+- Restart your router – If you typically have enough bandwidth to support streaming, but it isn’t working correctly right now, unplug your router and wait 30 seconds.
 Then, plug it back in, wait for the lights to stabilize, and try watching Disney Plus again.

 - Turn off your VPN or change to a different location – A VPN can cause buffering if the server location is too far away or there’s a glitch.

 If your internet isn’t the problem, look into the other fixes below.
 If your internet is too slow, talk to your ISP about upgrading the package or switching to a better ISP.